awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sqs-queues.md

 # AWS::SQS::Queue<a name="aws-properties-sqs-queues"></a>

-The `AWS::SQS::Queue` resource creates an Amazon Simple Queue Service \(Amazon SQS\) standard or FIFO queue\.
+The `AWS::SQS::Queue` resource creates an Amazon SQS standard or FIFO queue\.

 Keep the following caveats in mind:
 + If you don't specify the `FifoQueue` property, Amazon SQS creates a standard queue\.
 **Note**
 You can't change the queue type after you create it and you can't convert an existing standard queue into a FIFO queue\.
 You must either create a new FIFO queue for your application or delete your existing standard queue and recreate it as a FIFO queue\.
-For more information, see [Moving From a Standard Queue to a FIFO Queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html#FIFO-queues-moving) in the *Amazon Simple Queue Service Developer Guide*\.
+For more information, see [Moving from a standard queue to a FIFO queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues-moving.html) in the *Amazon SQS Developer Guide*\.
 + If you don't provide a value for a property, the queue is created with the default value for the property\.
 + If you delete a queue, you must wait at least 60 seconds before creating a queue with the same name\.
 + To successfully create a new queue, you must provide a queue name that adheres to the [limits related to queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/limits-queues.html) and is unique within the scope of your queues\.

-For more information about creating FIFO \(first\-in\-first\-out\) queues, see the tutorial [Create a Queue Using AWS CloudFormation](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-create-queue.html#create-queue-cloudformation) in the *Amazon Simple Queue Service Developer Guide*\.
+For more information about creating FIFO \(first\-in\-first\-out\) queues, see [Creating an Amazon SQS queue \(AWS CloudFormation\)](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/screate-queue-cloudformation.html) in the *Amazon SQS Developer Guide*\.

 ## Syntax<a name="aws-properties-sqs-queues-syntax"></a>